buzzer-re/buzzer-re.github.io/_posts/2024-05-30-ps4-kernel-patching-guide.markdown

 ---
-title: "How to patch the running kernel properly on the PS4 (Practical example)"
+title: "How to patch the running PlayStation 4 kernel"
 date: 2024-05-30 00:00:00 -0300

 categories: [Console Hacking]